GSA/10x/_pages/the-10x-process.md

 <h2 class="docs-h2">How 10x selects projects</h2>

-Once a submission period ends, 10x goes to work evaluating all the ideas and recommending a selection of those ideas for its incremental project funding.
+10x accepts ideas from federal employees throughout the year.
+A few times a year, 10x collects all the ideas and evaluates them for funding.
+The most promising ideas proceed to Phase 1.

 Your idea will be evaluated based on the following 3 criteria, each given equal weight: